Monitor and keyboard controllers

 8 bit transfers

-The host (ATmega88) waits until the "Acknowledge" line matches the "Data Available" line.
+The host (serial/keyboard processor) waits until the "Acknowledge" line matches the "Data Available" line.
 Once it does, the data is placed on the output port and the "Data Available" line is flipped (ie. 0 to 1 or 1 to 0).

 If the "Data Available" does NOT match the "Acknowledge" line then data has been sent so the data input is read and the "Acknowledge" line is flipped ONCE DATA HAS BEEN READ.
 Therefore once data transfer is complete, the "Acknowledge" and "Data Available" lines will have the same value.